After School Rules

 On the After School Rules page, you can enable the rules by adjusting the slider.
 You can select Off (disabled), Scheduled, or Off Campus.

 You can set After School Rules for all of your campus networks.
 Click the network button to the right of the toggle options to set your networks.

 The following box will pop up.
 Enter your network name in the Network box and your Classless Inter-Domain Routing (CIDR) number in the CIDR box.
+Select your predefined CDRI switch from the dropdown menu.
 Click Add.

 You will then see your network in the Network list.
 Add as many networks as necessary.
 You can delete a network from the list by clicking the gray x to the right of the network CIDR.

 The CIDR is a range of IPs.
 Example: If your IPs range from 192.168.1.0 to 192.168.1.25, your CIDR is 192.168.1.0/25.
 You can use this tool

 Once you have added your networks, you are ready to set your options.

 Note: The options set will apply to the Scheduled and the Off Campus After School Rules.
 You can still set desired behaviors and options when After School Rules is set to Off, but these will not apply until After School Rules is set to either Scheduled or Off Campus.

 You can set Scheduled After School Rules by selecting the Scheduled option on the top toggle.